-PM in South India: ‘Naidu took U-turn on development, 'backstabbed' father-in-law NTR', says Modi
+PM in South India: India wants Majbooti not Majboori

+Guntur, Feb 10: Prime Minister Narendra Modi has arrived in Tamil Nadu's Tiruppur and address a rally shortly.
+PM Modi is on a South India visit to 3 states on Sunday.

-Guntur, Feb 10: Prime Minister Narendra Modi on Sunday laid the foundation stone for Krishnapatnam Bharat Petroleum Corp.
+Prime Minister Narendra Modi on Sunday laid the foundation stone for Krishnapatnam Bharat Petroleum Corp.
 Ltd (BPCL) coastal terminal project in Guntur.

 This is the first time the Prime Minister will visit Andhra Pradesh after the Telugu Desam Party (TDP) broke ties with the NDA government last year.
 The TDP, Congress and Left parties have all planned big protests across Andhra Pradesh.